-Berberine is a natural compound found in plants such as Oregon grape, barberry, and goldenseal.
-The plants that contain berberine have been traditionally used for gastrointestinal infections.
-It has been used for thousands of years as part of Traditional Chinese Medicine, and different plants that contain berberine have been used by various cultures around the world.
+Berberine, a natural compound, is found in plants such as Oregon grape, barberry, and goldenseal.
+Plants containing berberine have traditionally been used for gastrointestinal infections.
+For thousands of years it has been used as part of Traditional Chinese Medicine, and different plants containing berberine have been used by various cultures around the world.

-When berberine is isolated as a supplement, it is a yellow powder that is very bitter.
+When isolated as a supplement, berberine is a very bitter, yellow powder.

 What do studies show about berberine?

-There are literally thousands of studies on berberine that address a bunch of different aspects of health.
+There are literally thousands of studies on berberine addressing a bunch of different aspects of health.
 I'm just going to hit the highlights here...

 Decreased blood glucose and increased insulin sensitivity:

-A clinical trial found that berberine lowered fasting blood glucose levels, postprandial blood glucose levels, and decreased insulin resistance after a month.
+A clinical trial found berberine to lower fasting blood glucose levels, postprandial blood glucose levels, and decrease insulin resistance after a month.
 There was also a decrease in IL-6 and TNF-alpha (inflammatory cytokines).
-This trial included a comparison group that was using standard drug therapy (blood pressure medicine and diabetes drugs).
+This trial included a comparison group using standard drug therapy (blood pressure medicine and diabetes drugs).
 Both groups were told to exercise for a half-hour a day.
 Both groups had about the same reduction in treatment parameters - in other words, berberine was as effective as diabetes drugs plus blood pressure meds.[ref]

 Improving cholesterol levels:

-Combining berberine with a statin, simvastatin, was shown to be much more effective than either berberine or the statin alone.[ref]
+Combining berberine with a statin, simvastatin, has shown to be much more effective than either berberine or the statin alone.[ref]